 - Do 5 minutes cool down on a treadmill or similar

 - Static stretches held for 30 secs, for each muscle group you just exercised.

-Pain here would be eased by strengthening your core muscles and stretching hamstrings, lower back, hip flexors and gluteal muscles.
+- Lower back pain: Pain here would be eased by strengthening your core muscles and stretching hamstrings, lower back, hip flexors, and gluteal muscles.

-Shoulder pain and roundness is usually caused by tight chest and a weak back.
+- Shoulder pain: Shoulder pain and roundness is usually caused by a tight chest and a weak back.
 The cure is to stretch your chest and strengthen your back.